o-t-w/blog/src/content/blog/custom-properties.md

 ```javascript
 document.documentElement.style.setProperty('--accent-color', 'rgb(100,110,10)');
 ```
+Now let's take a look at doing the same thing with the Typed OM API.

 ## Setting a custom property using the Typed OM API

-Another approach to setting an inline CSS custom property is to use the Typed OM API.
+Setting an inline custom property is to use the Typed OM:
 ```javascript
 document.documentElement.attributeStyleMap.set('--size', '20px');
 ```